memgraph/docs/docs/how-to-guides/set-up-triggers.md

 CALL query_module.new_edge(edge) YIELD *;
 ```

-Make sure that your function accepts proper Memgraph type, `mgp.Edge` in this case.
+Make sure your function accepts the proper Memgraph type, `mgp.Edge` in this case.

 ```python
 def new_edge(